mhicks-cloudbees/jenkins-shared-library/README.md

 ```

 ### `exampleResourceScript`
 Run a script from the shared library resources as a build step.
+See [vars/exampleResourceScript.groovy](vars/exampleResourceScript.groovy) and [resources/com/example/scripts/example.sh](resources/com/example/scripts/example.sh).

 ```
 steps {